MIC-DKFZ/nnUNet/readme.md

 Upon release, nnU-Net was evaluated on 23 datasets belonging to competitions from the biomedical domain.
 Despite competing with handcrafted solutions for each respective dataset, nnU-Net's fully automated pipeline scored several first places on open leaderboards!
-Since then nnU-Net has stood the test of time: it continues to be used as a baseline and method development framework ([9 out of 10 challenge winners at MICCAI 2020](https://arxiv.org/abs/2101.00232) and 5 out of 7 in 2021 built their methods on top of nnU-Net, [we won AMOS2022 with nnU-Net](https://amos22.grand-challenge.org/final-ranking/))!
+Since then nnU-Net has stood the test of time: it continues to be used as a baseline and method development framework ([9 out of 10 challenge winners at MICCAI 2020](https://arxiv.org/abs/2101.00232) and 5 out of 7 in MICCAI 2021 built their methods on top of nnU-Net, [we won AMOS2022 with nnU-Net](https://amos22.grand-challenge.org/final-ranking/))!

 Please cite the [following paper](https://www.google.com/url?q=https://www.nature.com/articles/s41592-020-01008-z&sa=D&source=docs&ust=1677235958581755&usg=AOvVaw3dWL0SrITLhCJUBiNIHCQO) when using nnU-Net: